 Born in Guyana and raised in Brooklyn, Gavin Benjamin received his BFA from the School of Visual Arts in New York City.
 He currently resides in the Lawrenceville neighborhood of Pittsburgh, Pennsylvania.
 Early on, an internship with legendary photographer Arnold Newman fueled his passion for photography and led him to other opportunities working for photographers, including Stephen Meisel and Kelly Klein.
 He gained valuable experience working as a photo editor for Hachette, Filipacchi, and Esquire Magazines, as well as Kenneth Cole Productions, Sony Style, Neiman Marcus, and Time Life – all of which seeded his inspiration and creativity for fashion, design, and photo-based art that could evoke a mood.

 His artwork has appeared in prominent galleries and art fairs both nationally and internationally.
-Recent exhibitions include the Architectural Digest Design Show, ArtHamptons, The LA Art Show, and Scope Miami.
-Benjamin’s various fine art works, home accessories, and designs have been featured in in numerous national publications including; City Magazine, Clear Magazine, Interior Design Magazine, ICFF Picks, Spring Market Tabloid, New Glass Review, Pittsburgh Post-Gazette, Pittsburgh Tribune Review, V Magazine, and The Washington Post.
+Recent exhibitions include the Aqua Art Miami Beach, Architectural Digest Design Show, ArtHamptons, and The LA Art Show.
+Benjamin’s various fine artworks, home accessories, and designs have been featured in in numerous national publications including; City Magazine, Clear Magazine, Interior Design Magazine, ICFF Picks, Spring Market Tabloid, New Glass Review, Pittsburgh Post-Gazette, Pittsburgh Tribune Review, V Magazine, and The Washington Post.
 Most recently, Benjamin was the winner of the AD Art Show 2019!
 MvVO Art in NYC.

 View images from Gavin Benjamin's 2020 BoxHeart Exhibit, Heads of State.